Wall Street Journal Recommended Cooking Class for Kids

 Gift membership instructions are provided during check out.

 If you are a part of a homeschool co-op, learning pod, or other group working together, here’s some information about a group discount on a 3-month membership.
+If you’re an administrator or a member of a charter school, here’s some ordering information.

 You’ll have access to everything in the member area forever, and in case the course ever goes offline, you can download the videos and PDFs to any device.
 Downloadable videos also means you can plug them into your Roku, Apple TV or Fire TV and watch your cooking classes on the big screen.